Sahel13/llmxsmc/README.md

 # pessimist

-An attempt to use sequential Monte Carlo for inference-time alignment of large language models.
-The goal is to steer the model to generate tragic sentences given a prompt.

-**Note**: This is a work in progress and not yet fully functional.
+Inference-time alignment of large language models using sequential Monte Carlo.

+Given a prompt, the goal is to generate the saddest completion possible.
+This is a variation of the toxic story generation task in [2].

 ## Installation

+Create a Python virtual environment (I'm using Python 3.12) and run

 ```bash
 pip install -e .